makerdao/mips/MIP14/mip14.md

 **MIP14c3: Protocol DAI Transfer List**
 A list component that lists the previous direct DAI transfers that have been made by the protocol in the past.

-**MIP14c4: Protocol DAI Transfer Ceiling**
-A process component that allows governance to define and modify the total amount of DAI that can be transferred from the protocol using MIP14.

 ## Motivation